Nicklasson05/TimeManager_Public/README.md

 Install for Window:--------------------------WINDOWS------------------------------------------------

-Extract content of 'TimeManager.zip' to get a working .exe file.
+Warning!: This program gets flagged by windows defender Extract content of 'TimeManager.zip' to get a working .exe file.
 For system wide installation is it requierd to access Source Code.
 Do the Following Guide to get access to it and then return here.